This Study is closed for recruitment.

 Research suggests that the timing of blood pressure medication may improve the outcome for people living with diabetes

 Taking blood pressure lowering medications at night may play a role in preventing the progression of kidney disease in diabetic patients.
 Current evidence for this potential benefit remains inconsistent.
-The survey aims to explore GPs’ and diabetic patients’ perspectives toward changing the time they take BP-lowering drug treatment from morning to before bedtime.
+Interested participants were asked to complete a study which aimed to explore GPs’ and diabetic patients’ perspectives toward changing the time they take BP-lowering drug treatment from morning to before bedtime.

 Interested in learning more?